Summer 2020: Kyoto, Japan

 Excursions & Activities

-Apply to Study in Cape Town!
+Apply to Study in Kyoto!

 To be eligible for the program, you must be at least 18 years old on the date of departure.
 All adult students and varied educational backgrounds are welcome!
 You do not need to be a current PCC student to join the program.